Italian concentration camps in Libya: Mass deportation

 Fascist Italy maintained several concentration camps in Cyrenaica (Eastern Libya) during the later phase of its occupation of that country.
 In order to win against the resistance in Libya, the Italian troops were ordered to isolate the native troops.

 Furthermore, Italy felt that they had the right to colonize the whole Mediterranean because they are the successors of the Roman empire.
 Mussolini desired to transplant a new Roman and Fascist civilization within the African land.

-Firstly a fence along 300,000 miles of the Egyptian border was built in order to cut the supply of primary resources.
-Shortly after between 100,000 to 110,00 children, women, and elderly people and 600,000 animals were moved to the Sirte desert in concentration camps in Suluq, El Magrun, Abyar and El Agheila where 16 concentration camps had been built and tens of thousands died in squalid conditions.
+Firstly a fence along 300 kilometres of the Egyptian border was built in order to cut the supply of primary resources.
+Shortly after between 100,000 and 110,000 children, women, and elderly people and 600,000 animals were moved to the Sirte desert in concentration camps in Suluq, El Magrun, Abyar and El Agheila where 16 concentration camps had been built and tens of thousands died in squalid conditions.

 Fascist Italy maintained several concentration camps in Cyrenaica (Eastern Libya) during the later phase of its occupation of that country.
 After the initial invasion in 1911, the Italian control over much of the country remained ineffective.

 This destructive period went on from 1929 until 1934.
 The local population died of starvation, untreated diseases and overall deprivation of support and aid.
 In addition to starvation and disease, people in the camps were traumatized by the continuous public executions of prisoners and by “marad”.
 This word describes the physical and psychological trauma caused by the separation of the herds from the seminomad population.
 In their culture, animal/human unity was essential and seeing that their herds were being left to die of hunger was unbearable.
 Almost 168,000 animals were captured and killed.

 The Libyan population used the word “shar” to describe the horror of the genocide in the death camps.
 This word comes from the religious book of the Qur’an and it means evil, the opposite of good.

 The survivors released in 1934 were less than 40,000.
 They were free but stayed under surveillance for 2 years as they could not go back to their houses because they were occupied by Italians.